iamfarzad/vercelaichat_28apr25/TASK.md

 ## ✅ Completed (recent updates)

+- [- [x] Fixed all import paths for `cn` utility to use alias `@/lib/utils` in chat-related components.
+- [x] Corrected SidebarProvider import path casing in `chat-popover.tsx`.
+- [x] Ensured all modal, chat, and input components are responsive, accessible, and theme-aware.x] Fix Refactored `MultimodalInput` for modern layout, accessibility,eand dark mode.
+- [x] Implemented missing `SidebarProvider` component.
+- [x] All import paths for `cn` now use the alias `@/lib/utils` in chat-related components.
+- [x] SidebarProvider import path casing is corrected in `chat-popover.tsx`.
+- [x] Modal, chat, and input components are responsive, accessible, and theme-aware.
+- [x] `MultimodalInput` is refactored for modern layout, accessibility, and dark mode.
+- [x] The missing `SidebarProvider` component is implemented.

-- [x] Fixed copy-to-clipboard error in message-actions.tsx by replacing broken hook with a custom Clipboard API hook
+- [x] d copy-to-clipboard error in message-actions.tsx by replacing broken hook with a custom Clipboard API hook
 - [x] Fixed missing import for `equal` in message.tsx to resolve ReferenceError
 - [x] Updated AnimatedGridPattern to use a visible, subtle black grid for white backgrounds
 - [x] Ensured hero section always displays the animated grid as a full background, matching design reference